babab/simphplist/docs/docs.md

 <aside class="notice">
-You need to explicitly set the value of `Debug::$debug`
+You need to explicitly set the value of `Dump::$debug`
 </aside>

-Simphplist Debug adds protection (for production environments) and flexibility by using a trigger setting `Debug::$debug` that needs to be explicitly set to true-ish before it will output anything.
+Simphplist Dump adds protection (for production environments) and flexibility by using a trigger setting `Dump::$debug` that needs to be explicitly set to true-ish before it will output anything.
 Leaving or setting it at a value that evaluates as false will make sure leftover debug calls will not do anything.
 You can set the $debug value to